theayushrathi/ApplicationNote/README.md

 # ApplicationNote
-Hiring task for Terribly Tiny Tales
-This repe is a simple frontend page made with HTML and CSS
+Hiring task for Terribly Tiny Tales, This repe is a simple frontend page made with HTML and CSS